Has anyone ever realised how dull property inspections are in Indian hotels? Where has the passion gone?

 What would I want to see?
 Here we go –

-Here is a challenge I will throw out to my hotel friends – any hotel who wants to show me they can blow my socks off, give me a call.
+Here is a challenge I will throw out to my hotel friends – any hotel that wants to show me they can blow my socks off, give me a call.

 Your success is our success.

 Happy to get feedback and thoughts on this issue.
-As I say, debate is healthy, email@example.com
+As I say, a debate is healthy, [email protected]